-Bariatric Manual Wheelchair with Adjustable leg rests Foldable 180kg weight capacity with a contoured seat and backrest cushion
+Bariatric Manual Wheelchair with swing away leg rests Foldable 180kg weight capacity with a contoured seat and backrest cushion

 Quality steel wheelchair with backrest and seat for user support and comfort.

 - Sturdy, carbon steel frame

 - Dual, reinforced steel cross braces give extra support and stability

 - Colour: Black

 - Rear solid tyres are durable and low maintenance

 - Double steel tube frame under the seat for extra durability

 - Wider front wheel fork for extra durability